Europol Interpol Virus

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
+If you cannot start your computer in Safe Mode with Networking (or with Command Prompt), boot your computer using a rescue disk.
+Some variants of ransomware disable Safe Mode, making its removal complicated.
+For this step, you require access to another computer.

 After removing the Europol Interpol virus from your PC, restart your computer and scan it with legitimate anti-spyware software to remove any possible remnants of this security infection.